istio/istio.io/content/docs/tasks/telemetry/gateways/index.md

 for general information on using self-signed certificates to access in-cluster services.

 {{< warning >}}
-This option covers securing the transport layer for access *only*.
-You should configure the telemetry addons to require authentication when exposing them externally.
+This option covers securing the transport layer *only*.
+You should also configure the telemetry addons to require authentication when exposing them externally.
 {{< /warning >}}